You really should visit Luxembourg.

 Start doing a bit of research and you will learn that Luxembourg has some incredible hiking trails.
 But there is much more to it, and if you decide to visit Luxembourg you are bound to find out.
 You will visit, hike through the thickest and greenest forest you can imagine, bikee some smooth hills, explore castles, and gorge down on delicious food.

 I spent 4 days roaming around Luxembourg City and the Mullerthal region, and concluded that this may well be the most underrated adventure destination in Europe.
 But the good news is that even though it is adventure galore, there are plenty of comforts so that at the end of an adrenaline filled day, it is possible to fully relax.

 All it takes to find a hiking trail in Luxembourg is looking across the street.
 Most trails can be accessed via a short walk from one of the lovely villages.
 Others have access points directly from the main road.
-I noticed when I drove around the Mullerthal that there were what looked like well hidden stairs carved in rock all along the road, and once I actually went on a hike and found myself right on the street after going down those stairs, I understood what their purpose was.

 But there’s more to it.
 Hiking trails in Luxembourg are among the leading quality trails of Europe.
 So is the Mullerthail Trail, which runs for 112 km, going around one of the thickest, greenest and most untouched forests in Europe, through incredible rock formations (whose names are impossible to pronounce) and reaching hidden gems such as the many abandoned mills (muller, from which the region takes the name, actually means mill) and the photogenic (and now iconic) Schiessentumpel bridge and waterfalls, in Mëllerdall am Bësch.